tanvipandhre/Binary-Search-2/README.md

 Example 2:
 Input: [4,5,6,7,0,1,2]
 Output: 0
+Rotates Sorted array means it will be either the left sorted array or right sorted array Minimum will always lie on the side of unsorted arrated

+* if both sides are sorted array across mid, return low
+* base condition - compare it with prev mid element , then normal BS.

 ## Problem 3: (https://leetcode.com/problems/find-peak-element/)
 A peak element is an element that is greater than its neighbors.